Andrettin/Wyrmsun/readme.txt

 - Added a number of Latin and Celtic cultural settlement names.
 - Split Portugal into the Alentejo, Beira and Douro provinces.
 - Trade settings are now correctly carried over when forming a new faction.
+- Added Acthna province for Nidavellir.

+* Items
+- Added "Scroll of Acthnic Allegiance", which transforms a gnomish unit (including gnomish custom heroes) into their faction equivalent for the Acthnic Tribe.

 * Literary Works
 - Added the "Meditations" literary work, which grants +1 HP.
 It can be dropped from the Latin Forum.